 The first thing I remember when researching New Zealand outdoor activities was the Great Walks.
 These tramps/backpacking trips are put into the Great Walk category based on the number of people who visit each year.
 So as the years go on, more and more trails will reach Great Walk status.

 I’d consider several of these trails must-dos because they are scenic and have good infrastructure (booking systems, trail maintenance and condition reports, transportation for point-to-point trails, etc).
+However, DO MORE than just these trails!
 You can see the must-dos from the hikes rated list I have for New Zealand.
-However, DO MORE than just these trails!
-I have met so many people who came for 3 weeks and still managed to only experience Great Walk trails and I feel that they missed out.
-Other trails are even more beautiful and you instantly feel you are off the beaten track by the different people you meet (many Kiwis) and get to see a more rugged part of New Zealand.
+I met so many people who came for 3 weeks and managed to only experience Great Walk trails and I feel that they missed out.
+Other trails are even more beautiful and you instantly feel you are off the beaten track with the different people you meet (many Kiwis) and you get to see a more rugged part of New Zealand.

-Also, if you plan to spend at least 6 nights in backcountry huts, purchase a 6-month or 1-year pass depending on the length of your visit to save money.
+Also, if you plan to spend at least 6 nights in backcountry huts, purchase a 6-month or 1-year pass will save money.

-5. budget more time on the south island than the north island
+5. Plan to spend more time on the south island than the north island

-I spent a lot of time before my trip trying to decide how to split my time and talking to many people as I travelled New Zealand about their North Island experience (since I started on the South Island), and my recommendation is to budget at least 75% of your trip to the South Island.
+Before my trip, I tried to decide how to split my time between the two islands and after talking to many people as I travelled New Zealand about their North Island experience (since I started on the South Island), my recommendation is to budget at least 75% of your trip to the South Island.